Syntax and semantics¶

 component must do, while goal-constraints state what an existing component (design)

 does.
-The listing below shows an example goal-function in requirement form (gr-0
+The listing below shows an example goal-function in requirement form (gr-0)

-).
+and in constraint form (gc-0).
 Note that the only difference between these two forms

-are the verbs must
+are the verbs must and does.

 goal-requirement